 Most of these applications are free for personal use, of course there are paid versions too, except LogMeIn.
 LogMeIn free version is no more, and all LogMeIn products were switched to premium version two years ago.

 Probably, You might have tried all of the above utilities.
-Today, I am pleased to introduce an another similar product called “Splashtop” which is so easy to install and use remote desktop connection software.
+Today, I am pleased to introduce yet another similar program called "Splashtop".
+It is easy to install and use remote desktop connection software.
 Using Splashtop, You can easily remote connect to a system within a Local Area Network or through a cross-network or Internet connection.
 In addition, Splashtop sessions are secured with SSL and 256-bit AES encryption, allowing it to serve as a secure pipe between devices, in some cases allowing users to eliminate their need for separate VPN solutions.

 Using Splashtop, you can do the following: